Quansight/Quansight-website/apps/labs/posts/free-threaded-one-year-recap.md

 a C extension for convenience or for performance are no longer safe, since the GIL does not protect simultaneous access from Python to the global state, allowing undefined behavior via data races.
-While it is possible to trigger thread safety issues like this using the `threading` module, even with the GIL, most of the time the GIL prevented these issues from surfacing.
+While it is possible to trigger thread safety issues like this using the `threading` module even with the GIL, most of the time the GIL prevented these issues from surfacing.
 The free-threaded build makes fixing these issues much more pressing.